PineappleApplePinecone/Taxi-service_Project/README.md

 to work with Database of drivers, cars and manufacturers
 #### With this app you can:
 1. Without registration:
-* Watch registration page
+* Registration page view
-* Watch add/drivers page
+* Add/drivers page view
 2. With registration:
 * Register new drivers
 * Add drivers to cars